hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Sounds as if you're doing it manually (adding/stripping `;`).

 [19:06:11](#16286223716741FIJNX:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-Inside UltraEdit I do it manually because I don't like the colorization of the block as comment but as code I would like a lot to write `parse [thru ";;;" copy body to ";;;"]`. instead of something more complex í ½í¸‰
+Inside UltraEdit I do it manually because I don't like the colorization of the block as comment but as code I would like a lot to write `parse [thru ";;;" copy body to ";;;"]`. instead of something more complex ğŸ˜‰

 [19:07:01](#16286224216743VeAgf:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 Also, the content could be parsed from something other than Red, which could be more complicated than using parse in Red.